Somer Assault: Plot

 The story (existing in the export version only) is presented in a short prologue sequence at the game's start.
 "In a time and world not of our own", the evil Sorceress uses her dark powers to summon twelve powerful minions, each of them representing one Zodiac sign, and sends them to conquer the world.
 The Slinky has to battle through 12 stages of enemies, destroying each Zodiac boss along the way, in order to reach the Sorceress herself and put an end to her plot.

 On the final stage, the player must defeat all of the bosses in succession before facing the Sorceress.
 After she is downed, her body explodes and a battle commences against three enemies resembling the Slinky and called "The Mimickers".
 When they are destroyed, "The Creator" appears as the real end boss.

 Reception

-Kyle Knight of Allgame called it an "odd" but "fun and innovative game.
-Shooter purists might cringe at the premise, but more open-minded gamers who don't mind a bit of a learning curve will find a rewarding gaming experience."
+Somer Assault garnered mixed reviews from critics.

 The game's player character was ranked #9 in the GameSpy's "Top Ten Lame Lead Characters" list by Kevin "Fragmaster" Bowen.